Let us tell you a story.

 The Most Important Available Reserve of Manpower

-In the House of Commons on March 24, 1942, Prime Minister Mackenzie King stressed what had become patently obvious: Canadian women “were the most important available reserve of manpower.”
-Hence the title of this book written by a team of members of the University Women’s Club of Winnipeg.
-It was a fundraiser for the club’s Scholarships.
-A collection of fascinating accounts of how the member herself or a female relative played a role in the Canadian war effort in either World War 1 or World War 2.
+In the House of Commons on March 24, 1942, Prime Minister Mackenzie King stressed what had become obvious: Canadian women “were the most important available reserve of manpower.”
+Published in 1996, a team of UWC members assembled this compilation as a fundraiser for the club’s Scholarship Trust Fund.